wyona/yanel/src/realms/use-cases/yanel/config/src/test/canoo/README.txt

 4. start tomcat

-5. type ant to run the tests
+5. type ant to run the tests (You might have to reset your PATH environment variable, for example 'export PATH=/home/USER/yanel/trunk/tools/apache-ant-1.6.5/bin:$PATH')